pseiler/puppet-lanserver/README.md

 Everything data-related is located somewhere in ***/var*** by default.
 So it's recommended that you add an additional partition mounted on ***/var***.

+### Caution
+Please don't start the dnsmasq server in a network, which already has a DHCP server.
+Things could go wrong.
+And the hole torrent tracker part doesn't working without DNS.

+## Setting the language
+The lanserver website is currently available in two languages.
+To switch it edit the *lanserver/manifests/params.pp* **lang** parameter and reapply the module to the server.
+### translate the website
+If you want to translate the website, copy the *en* directory in *lanserver/files/webroot/* and translate the whole content of *index.html*, *torrent.html* and *tech.html*.
+You also need to add language vars to *lanserver/manifests/webroot.pp* for your specific language code.
+Two letters are allowed.

+## Enable or disable specific services
+Every service mentioned above can be managed independently.
+Enable or disable the services via *lanserver/manifests/params,pp*

 ## Usage
 1. Download the code to your server.
 For example with git.``git clone --recursive https://github.com/pseiler/puppet-lanserver``
 1. Change into the puppet module directory ``cd lanserver/manifests``